BassimEhab/AlgoProject/README.md

-HeapSortAlgo is in AlgoProject File.
+HeapSortAlgo is in AlgoProject Folder.